RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/AssemblyRequirements.md

 AssemblyRequirements are used by the various AssemblyMovers to restrict constructed Assemblies to have specific features.
 Below is a list of currently implemented requirements.
 AssemblyRequirements are a subtag to AssemblyMovers and are listed inside a AssemblyRequirements tag.

-For an example of using a RequirementSet, see the [[MonteCarloAssemblyMover]] page.
+For an example of using AssemblyRequirements, see the [[AssemblyMover]] page.

 [[_TOC_]]